MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/packfunction.md

 |print_0|
 |{"Level":"Information","ProcessID":1234,"Data":{"url":"www.bing.com"}}|

-This example uses pack_bag() to show all the columns and their data from 2 tables using a common number.
+This example uses pack_bag() to show all the columns and their data from two tables using a common number.

-Ingest the following 2 tables:
+Ingest the following two tables:

 SmsMessages